I’ve always been interested in how people make meaning, and how communication can make our worlds more humane, equitable, and…frankly, just workable.

 Aristotle’s triangle helps me with that.
 It brings together all the "things" (context, purpose, audience) to surface the right strategic approach.
 It’s simple and crisp, but also messy and human- reminding me to be plain, intentional, and humane.

-Techne (the site name) is a Greek idea.
+Techne is a Greek idea.
 It’s productive knowledge, the type of knowledge that sits between practical and theoretical.
-Techne is the sort of knowing that makes stuff (ships, buildings, or, in this case, digital communications campaigns) come into being.
+Techne is the sort of knowing that makes ships, buildings, or, in this case, communications campaigns come into being.
 And because the end goal is human good, it always supports and/or is supported by a user experience lens.
+Communications is a techne.